The Real Effects Of A Weapons Charge In North Carolina

 Possession of a firearm in furtherance of a drug trafficking crime in violation of 18 USC 924 (c): In federal court drug and gun charges often go hand in hand.
 A 924 (c) violation has serious consequences and penalties including a requirement of a consecutive, mandatory minimum sentence ranging from 5 years in prison to life in prison.

-Other state and federal weapons offenses and gun charges include, but are not limited to:
+Other federal weapons offenses and gun charges include, but are not limited to: